COVIS-Sonar/postprocessing/Deploy/README.md

 `pycovis-matlab` is the Matlab compiler-generated helper code.

 `pycovis-postprocess` is "normal" (non-Matlab-generated) Python wrapper around `pycovis-matlab`.
 It should be lightweight.
+It contains:

+   * `scripts/` which are Python script entrypoints for common tasks.
+   * `test/` is a unit test suite.